simov/grant/README.md

   "secret": "...",
   // by default request publish permissions
   "scope": ["publish_actions", "publish_stream"],
-  // set specific callback route on your server for this provider only "callback": "/facebook/callback"
+  // set specific callback route on your server for this provider "callback": "/facebook/callback"
   // navigate to /connect/facebook/groups
   "groups": {